rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   MIRI).
 Because MIR is still generic, we can do a lot of analyses here more efficiently than after monomorphization.
 - LLVM IR: This is the standard form of all input to the LLVM compiler.
-LLVM IR is basically a sort of typed assembly language with lots of annotations.
+LLVM IR is a sort of typed assembly language with lots of annotations.
 It's a standard format that is used by all compilers that use LLVM (e.g. the clang C compiler also outputs LLVM IR).
 LLVM IR is designed to be easy for other compilers to emit and also rich enough for LLVM to run a bunch of